 Your writing assignment must be a minimum of 750 words (maximum 1000 words).
 No references are required for this assignment.
 However, if you do use references, you must use APA standards.
-You may also use your Cites Handbook as the official source for APA at Columbia College.
+You may also use an academic site as reference for APA (Purdue OWL).
 You will be evaluated according to the Written Activity Rubric attached.